-The Review will consider how the Human Rights Act is working in practice and whether any change is needed.
+The Review was set up to consider how the Human Rights Act is working in practice and whether any change is needed.
+The independent Panel submitted their report to the Deputy Prime Minister in October 2021.

 About the Independent Human Rights Act Review